atakangah/atakangah.github.io/README.md

-DevSecOps
+- DevSecOps
-Machine Learning
+- Machine Learning
-Software
+- Software
-Bsc.
+- Bsc.
 Computer Science
 Kwame Nkrumah University of Science and Technology

 # Research Interests
 I am passionate about applying machine learning to scientific domains.
 My previous work focused on applying machine learning in segmenting illegal mining sites in Ghana.
 This research led to a paper I authored that is published under the International Joint Conference on Artificial Intelligence (IJCAI).
 I also co-authored a paper on application of computer vision to cashew disease detection in Ghana.
 I also co-built and deployed a Large Language Model into production in my time at Minohealth AI Labs.
-I am currently interested in PhD studies and doing research on using LLMs in Operating Systems.
+I am currently working on LLMs in Operating Systems and scouting for postgraduate studies.

 # Work Experience
 - DevSecOps Engineer, tech11 GmbH, Wurzburg, Germany
 - Lead Software Engineer, minoHealth & KaraAgro AI Labs, Accra, Ghana
 - Software Engineer, Morgan Stanley & Turntabl Ghana Ltd, New York & UK - Remote
 - Fullstack Software Developer, SafeHands Deliveries, Accra, Ghana